Workiva/over_react/doc/wrapping_js_components.md

 Next, you'll want to create the props mixin for your component.
 A props mixin declares props, types them, and in more advanced cases converts their values.
 In simple cases, you're just adding a property to the props mixin that lines up with a prop on the JS side, and [react-dart][react-dart] will handle converting that data from Dart to JavaScript.
 Meanwhile, other cases require manual type conversions to form the data in a way that JS can understand.

-This section will give a basic example of what writing this mixin looks like and then give more examples of specific type conversions.
+This section will give a basic example of what writing this mixin looks like and then give additional examples of more complex type conversions.

 #### Props Conversion Example

-Start by adding your component imports, if you haven't already.
+Start by adding your component imports to your file, if you haven't already.

 ```dart
 import 'package:over_react/over_react.dart';